natesnapp/hubble/doc/contents/insight_nebula.rst

 Insights and Data Gathering (Nebula)
 ====================================

-Hubble can gather incredible amounts of raw data from your hosts for later analysis.
-The codename for the insights piece of hubble is Nebula.
+Trubble can gather incredible amounts of raw data from your hosts for later analysis.
+The codename for the insights piece of trubble is Nebula.
 It primarily uses `osquery <https://osquery.io>`_ which allows you to query your system as if it were a database.